Using the Multiplication Calculator

 This multiplication calculator with work is a great online tool for teaching multi-digit multiplication.
 It shows you how the product is generated in real-time, step-by-step, and allows you to highlight the individual multiplication steps used to get the answer.
 If you need a multiplication calculator that shows work, whether for your homework or for an-class demonstrations, this calculator has you covered!

-Multi-digit multiplication is a math skill typically introduced around 4th grade after the basic facts are understood and usually have model-based number sense has reinforced the concepts of array construction.
+Multi-digit multiplication is a math skill typically introduced around 4th grade after the basic facts are understood and usually model-based number sense has reinforced the concepts of array construction.
 When you're ready to understand the multi-digit algorithm, this multiplication calculator can be used as an in-class tool to discuss how partial products tie into these earlier manipulative-based skills.

 Parts of a Multiplication Problem

 A multiplication problem is composed of three parts

 This is the first number being multiplied.
 It also sometimes called more generally a factor.

 This is the second number being multiplied.
 It too is sometimes called more generally a factor.

 This is the answer to the multiplication problem and it is the result of multiplying the multiplicand by the multipler.